maximesalomon/webapi-iii-challenge/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
+- [X] Add your project manager as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.
+- [X] Your project manager will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!
+- [X] Do your magic!

 ## Minimum Viable Product

-1. Build an API to let clients perform CRUD operations on `users` and `posts`.
+- [ ] 1.
+Build an API to let clients perform CRUD operations on `users` and `posts`.
-1. Add an endpoint to retrieve the list of `posts` for a `user`.
+- [ ] 2.
+Add an endpoint to retrieve the list of `posts` for a `user`.
-1. Write custom `middleware` to ensure that the user's `name` is upper-cased before the request reaches the `POST` or `PUT` _route handlers_.
+- [ ] 3.
+Write custom `middleware` to ensure that the user's `name` is upper-cased before the request reaches the `POST` or `PUT` _route handlers_.
-1. Use `Express Routers` to organize the endpoints.
+- [ ] 4.
+Use `Express Routers` to organize the endpoints.
 You can optionally move and rename `postDb.js` and `userDb.js` to place it next to the corresponding router.

 ### Database Persistence Helpers